Front Runner FeatherLite: The Dark Horse of Roof Top Tents?

 Despite using thinner materials than other, more popular brands, customer reviews highlight that it is a 4-season tent with good insulation capacity.

 Ease of Use

 First off, thanks to its compact size and low weight the FeatherLite is much easier to handle than most other roof tents.
 It is easier to pop onto your vehicle – and it fits on most vehicles!
 The tent rails come loose that gives you the flexibility to adjust them to any crossbar on any vehicle.
 If you use it with the FeatherLite roof rack you need to get hold of the matching brackets too.

 You can fit it in any direction (sideways, front entrance, rear entrance) and you don’t need to leave it on top of your car when you don’t use it: it is easy enough to remove it.

 As mentioned before, folding it open is a one-man job: unstrap and remove the cover, grab the ladder and fold the tent open.
 The alu ladder has pre-drilled holes that secure it in place – it should be long enough for most vehicle, but you can order a ladder extension if required.
 The body of the tent erects automatically so you only need to insert the hooks into the eyelets on the top.

 It should not take more than 5 minutes, and the instructions that come with the tent are pretty straightforward too.

-You and your better half can rest on a 64mm 2.5” High Density foam mattress.
+You and your better half can rest on a 64mm / 2.5” High Density foam mattress.
 It comes with a removable washable canvas cover, so it is easy to keep it clean.
 As said before, the windows and door privacy panels zip closed upwards, so that the size of the opening can be adjusted according to privacy needs or weather conditions.
-The windows and the door are screened so they can be opened or closed without letting insects in.
+The windows and the door are mesh screened so they can be opened or closed without letting insects in.

 You can find a roof ventilator opening with a mosquito screen on the top of the ceiling.
 It helps reducing condensation while providing a steady source of ventilation.